Advection methods

 This adds some steps to the advection operator, we now have to compute

-; - the characteristic feet in the physical domain;
+- the feet of the characteristics in the physical domain;

-; - then interpolate the advection function at the characteristic feet in the logical domain.
+- then interpolate the advection function at the feet of the characteristics in the logical domain.

 Then the four previous steps become